What is retrofitting? I have read that some of the retrofits in the Bay Area have not been done properly. What should I check for?

 Remember that the area under your house can be an unpleasant work environment!

 Will I need to hire an engineer or other design professional?

 Sometimes you need to hire a design professional, such as an engineer or architect specializing in seismic retrofitting, particularly if your home is more than one story (even if the home is only a split level), has a bedroom or other living area over a garage, or is on a steep hillside.
 The engineer will charge $1,000 to $5,000, depending on the complexity of the job.
 Use the ABAG list of engineers that perform retrofit work.

 How do I select the engineer or design professional?

 The engineer should be a licensed civil or structural engineer with experience in designing retrofits for homes.
 A good design professional will not add unnecessary strengthening and will add the strength where it is least expensive for the contractor to install.
 In addition, some architects may have the expertise to design a retrofit.

-ABAG maintains a list of engineers who perform seismic retrofits.
+ABAG provides guidance on how to find engineers who perform seismic retrofits.